vilvaathibanpb/react-rating-tooltip/README.md

 ## Contribution

-You are welcome to raise issues and PRs in the repository
+You are welcome to raise issues and PRs in the repository.